aleert/where-to-go/README.rst

 You can check out deployed version here: `where-to-go-moscow.herokuapp.com`_.
 Change your browser preferred language to see Eng or Ru version.

+**Work in progress**

+  There's also `progressive-loading`_ version, that loads place dynamically, based on current map view.
+It's not hosted, but works just fine with 300+k entries in the database!
+Be sure to check it out in the corresponding branch.

+  To learn why custom django fields are cool look at `stress-test`_ branch, where ``progressive-loading`` version compared against implementation that uses GeoDjango with PostGis.

 If you want to add some locations - use admin interface.
 `Contact me`_ to get its address and also username and a password for it.
 When you log in go to ``Places -> add`` or ``Места -> Добавить``, depending